-А 90-100 Denotes superior work
+-100 Denotes superior work

-В 80-89 Denotes above average work
+)-89 Denotes above average work

-С 70-79 Denotes average work
+)-79 Denotes average work

-D 60-69 Denotes below average work
+)-69 Denotes below average work

-F 59 & below Denotes failure
+& below Denotes failure

+))-89)-79)-69

-Advanced placement, international baccalaureate, or ADE approved honors courses will be given a weighted grade.
+Advanced placement, international baccalaureate, ADE approved honors courses, or Career and Technical education courses approved by DCTE will be given a weighted grade.
 In order for a student to receive the weighted credit for advanced placement, international baccalaureate, or ADE approved honors courses, the teacher must have the appropriate training, and the student must take the appropriate exam.
-The weighted grading scale for advanced placement, international baccalaureate, or ADE approved honors courses shall be as follows:
+In order for the student to receive the weighted credit for approved DCTE weighted courses, the student must complete the relevant career and technical pathway and earn the high value industry credential aligned with the career and technical pathway.
+The weighted grading scale for advanced placement, international baccalaureate, ADE approved honors courses, or Career and Technical education courses approved by DCTE: